zuedev/Arcanum/README.md

 # Arcanum

-> An open-source Discord bot for running TTRPG games.
+> An open-source bot to empower TTRPGs on Discord.

 ## Usage